Give Yourself a Raise

 Stop paying high bank fees.
 Monthly savings: $19 By moving from a bank to a credit union that offers free checking, free debit cards, and free Internet banking, I saved $19.20 per month ($9.00 monthly service fee, $8.95 monthly PC banking fee, and $15 annual debit card fee).
 In addition to lower fees, credit unions often have very competitive rates on credit cards and loans.
 If credit unions are not an option for you, shop around for the best bank rates and fees in your area.
 Those seemingly incidental fees really do add up.

 Join a wholesale club.
 If you have a wholesale club in your area, the membership fee could definitely be worth the investment.
-I have easily saved more than the $35 annual membership fee on prepaid calling cards alone.
-I have also found excellent deals on photo processing, eyeglasses, diapers, printer supplies, videos and even milk.
+I have easily saved more than the $35 annual membership fee.
+I have found excellent deals on photo processing, eyeglasses, diapers, printer supplies, videos and even milk.